Does Homeowners Insurance Cover Roof Damage?

 Cause of damage

 Your insurance company will cover your roof damage if it’s due to a covered peril.
 It’s important to check your policy for any exclusions to the types of damages covered, such as exclusions for windstorms or hail.
-Examples of roof damage that typically receive coverage include:
+Here are some types of roof damage that insurance typically covers:

 • Falling objects